-There are about 1500 different species of geckos, lizards in the suborder gekkota.
-They are fascinating reptiles that are able to climb, even smooth surfaces, like glass and walk on ceilings, because of adhesive pads on their toes.
+There are about 1500 different species of geckos, which are lizards in the suborder Gekkota.
+They are fascinating reptiles that are able to climb smooth surfaces like glass and even walk on ceilings, due to the adhesive pads on their toes.

 The leopard gecko, Eublepharis macularius, is the most common gecko kept as a pet.
-Native to the deserts of Pakistan and NorthWest India, it is very hardy and easy to care for.
-Leopard geckos are unusual differ from the majority of geckos, in that they are ground dwelling and do not climb.
-They are nocturnal, spending the hot days hidden under rocks or in holes in the ground, and when kept in a terrarium appreciate hiding places.
+Native to the deserts of Pakistan and Northwest India, it is very hardy and easy to care for.
+Leopard geckos differ from the majority of geckos in that they are ground dwelling and do not climb.
+They are nocturnal, spending the hot days hidden under rocks or in holes in the ground.
+When kept in a terrarium, they appreciate hiding places.

-Through selective breeding a huge variety of colour morphs is now available.
-These range from albinos, to lizards with patterns that are different from the wild type bands, known as jungle, lizards that have a large amount of orange pigment, ones with one long band running from the head to the tail, and many others.
-The absolute leader in the field of breeding morphs is Ron Tremper who was the first to develop many of the different colour variations and still breeds amazing geckos today.
+Through selective breeding, a huge variety of colour morphs is now available.
+These include albinos, lizards with patterns that are different from the wild type bands (known as jungle), lizards that have a large amount of orange pigment, ones with one long band running from the head to the tail, and many others.
+The absolute leader in the field of breeding morphs is Ron Tremper, who was the first to develop many of the different colour variations and still breeds amazing geckos today.